wirepas/gateway/docker/README.md

 docker build -f docker/sink-service/Dockerfile -t local/my_sink_service:tag1
 ```
 You can then use this image in the docker-compose template instead of the Wirepas Docker Hub ones.

+## Setup under WSL2
+The Wirepas gateway driver can be deployed under Windows Subsystem for Linux 2 aka WSL2.
+Its setup procedure is described in this section for the Ubuntu 22.04LTS distribution.
+It should work with any other but can require some adaptation to what is provided.

+### Prerequisites
+* Windows 10 or 11 (Build 22000 or later) installed

+### Flow
+Install (or update) WSL v2 package.
+Its version must be \>= v1.0
+Install docker desktop for windows
+Install Ubuntu distribution with `wsl.exe --list --online` and `wsl --install <some name from the list>`
+Enable Docker desktop integration with your WSL distribution
+Follow the instructions given in [WSL: connect USB devices](https://learn.microsoft.com/en-us/windows/wsl/connect-usb).
+>
+> :warning:
+>
+> If you have Windows 10 you do not need to build a custom kernel to support usbipd.
+Please follow the Windows 11 path.
+>
+At this point, your should be able to attach a sink within WSL.
+Once the sink is properly attached to your WSL system please change (if required) the device owner to your current user with `sudo -k chown <your username>:<your user group> /dev/<your sink device enumerated name>`
+Edit the _docker-compose.yml_ file accordingly:
+* Transport service and sink service configuration
+* container logging driver from **journald** to **local** , if systemd is not enabled on your WSL system (WSL default configuration.
+More information from [here](https://learn.microsoft.com/en-us/windows/wsl/systemd))

+Issue a `docker-compose up -d` command (where the docker-compose.yml file is located) to download and start the services